 Geologists will tell you that the land you see before you has been here for millennia.
 All that sugary sand beneath your feet was created by the gentle lapping of shallow seas during the early Cretaceous Period.
 Drip water on a person’s forehead for a few days and you will break him; drip water on a boulder for a few million years and you’ll break that too.
 Many of these magnificent trees were here doing their thing before I ever laid eyes upon them and before my ears heard the music of their rustling leaves.
-But I’m only human, so my notion of the “true” birth date for this land is admittedly provincially biased.
+But I’m only human, so my notion of the “true” birth date for this land is admittedly biased.
 November 21st, 1978.
 That’s when a 39 year-old man with a large heart and even larger foresight adopted these 230 some-odd acres.
 That’s when Brushy Land was born.

 Dad may not have known the exact details of how this land would affect him and the others who would grace it with their presence, but he foresaw the possibilities.
-Foreseeing possibilities is what he’s best at – and he’s damn good at a lot of things.
+Foreseeing possibilities is what he does best – and he’s damn good at a lot of things.
 I’m guessing that he figured it would be in these deep woods that life-long memories would be made, ideas sculpted & polished, friendships strengthened, abilities honed.
 And so it was.
 It was under these towering loblollies and sweet gums that so many of us learned the art of motorcycle maintenance, how to build unique & inviting structures, and that if you can’t have a heck of a lot of fun during the process then you’re missing out.